Free March Unit Studies and Lessons

 National Anthem Day (March 3rd)

-National Anthem Day commemorates the day in 1931 when the United States adopted “The Star-Spangled Banner” as its National Anthem.
+National Anthem Day commemorates the 1931 adoption of “The Star-Spangled Banner” as the United States’ National Anthem.

 - History Society of Pennsylvania– lesson plan